rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 {::boilerplate bcp14-tagged}

-# Threat Model for Physical Emblems
+# Limitations of Physical Emblems

 Physical emblems have served a number of key functions over hundreds of years and continue to do so to this day.
 As technology advances and newer capabilities become available, it is beneficial to examine limitations with existing emblems and identify potential needs going forward.

-The following describes a number of weaknesses with physical emblems.
+The following describes a number of limitations with physical emblems that may be addressed with digital emblems as complements.

 ## Authenticity